-Risk of cytomegalovirus infection following lung transplant now more measurableJune 25th, 2012 in Other /
+Risk of cytomegalovirus infection following lung transplant now more measurableJune 25, 2012 in Medicine & Health / Other

 (Medical Xpress) -- Researchers in the Department of Virology and the Clinical Department of Thoracic Surgery at the MedUni Vienna have demonstrated that the risk of cytomegalovirus infection following lung transplant can now be determined more effectively by measuring the immune response.
 Using a standardised blood test, we are able to classify patients who have had lung transplants into high-risk patients and a lower-risk group, says Elisabeth Puchhammer-Stöckl from the Department of Virology.